lel4866/CompareONEToIB.cs/README.md

 Why did I have you specify the directories instead of the actual files?
 So you can just save newer files to the specified directory without changing the command line arguments.
 The program automatically selects the files with the latest dates (by default, both ONE and IB embed the date in the file name when they export the files).

-There are short names for each of the commands: -s, -od, -id, -v, and -h.

 ## Exporting the IB data